-

 Global Fund projects are not exempt from UNDP project arrangement requirements, as defined in the UNDP Programme and Operations Policies and Procedures (POPP).

-Once the project document is further developed during the ‘initiating a project’ stage of UNDP project management, it needs be finalized and signed before project activities can begin.
-Should there be delays in signing the project document, as a last resort, the CO may request an advance authorization.
-An advance authorization permits the implementing partner to enter into commitments and incur expenditures without delay in accordance with a project document (or substantive revision document) that has been finalized but has not yet been signed by all the parties.
-An advance authorization is valid for 60 days only.
-It must be replaced with a fully signed project document (or substantive revision document) within 60 days.
+The project document needs to be finalized and signed before project activities can begin.
+Should there be delays in signing the project document, as a last resort, the CO may request an ‘advance authorization’.
+An advance authorization permits the implementing partner (UNDP, in the case of projects implemented under Direct Implementation Modality) to enter into commitments and incur expenditures without delay in accordance with a project document (or substantive revision document) that has been finalized but has not yet been signed by all the parties.
+An advance authorization is valid for 90 days only.
+It must be replaced with a fully signed project document (or substantive revision document) within 90 days.

-Please refer to UNDP POPP on initiating a project for further guidance on project documents, their signatories and on advance authorization.
+Please refer to UNDP POPP on Appraise and Approve for further guidance on project documents, their signatories and on advance authorization.

 5. Prepare an advance payment mechanism request (if required)